 Conspiracy theories flourish, because what history eventually does is reveals itself, once the real truth eventually surfaces.

-Our initial suspicions rings true, all while others are attempting to rid the world of “them,” this by burning books, exposing heretics, witches, and infidels.
+Our initial suspicions ring true, all while others are attempting to rid the world of “them,” by burning books, exposing heretics, witches, and infidels.

-Our imaginations are now consulting the heavens, the way that our ancient ancestor once scanned the sky, for supernatural portents.
+Our imaginations and paranoia will consult the heavens, similar to how our ancient ancestors once scanned the sky, for supernatural portents.

 We Growing Up Suspicious

-As infants, we have no other choice but to rely on our parents, who often signaled gestures and gibberish, all in the attempts to keep us safe, as we lived in our fairy tale world.
+As infants, we have no other choice but to rely on our parents, who signals gestures and gibberish, all in the attempts to keep us safe, as we lived in our fairy tale world.

-Then we the child become frustrated, as the “adult” world appears nothing but a conspiracy, a code that the infant eventually cracks as language.
+Then we the child become frustrated, as the “adult” world appears nothing but a conspiracy itself, a code the infant eventually cracks as language.

 “What do you mean Santa Claus isn’t real?”
 What else are you lying about.

-We the anxious child, then grows up interpreting our suspicions constructively, which becomes a paranoid process.
+We the anxious child, then grows up interpreting our suspicions constructively, which becomes a skeptical process.

 Conspiracies Close To Home